-PRINCETON, NEW JERSEY — The Dow Jones News Fund was well represented at the American Copy Editors Society convention in St. Petersburg March 23 through 27.
+PRINCETON, N.J. — The Dow Jones News Fund was well represented at the American Copy Editors Society convention in St. Petersburg March 23 through 27.
 Alumni led several panels and feature prominently in the group’s leadership including secretary Brady Jones, Nebraska ’09, and treasurer Sara Ziegler, Nebraska ’00, of Law360.

 More than 24 current and former interns, residency directors and instructors attended a box lunch meetup March 24.
 We encouraged everyone to check out the new website and to think of ways they can help the Fund by mentoring interns, recruiting news media and more.